Kairn/cook-book-java/applications/README.md

 5. If the mismatched character is not in the pattern, shift by the length of the entire pattern.
 6. This heuristic works because shifting any less on a mismatch will cause the mismatched character to again line up with a different character in the pattern.

+### Huffman compression/code

+A form of lossless compression achieved by constructing an optimal prefix-free code for characters in the data stream.
+More frequently used characters are encoded with fewer bits, and the frequency distribution affects the compression ratio.

+#### Implementation

+1. Start with a forest of single-leaf trees (one for each character), and do a read pass on the input and store the frequencies of each leaf.
+2. Repeatedly combine two of the least used leaves into a single node (by appending a parent with the sum of the counts).
+The trie is complete once there is one tree left.
+3. To compress, read the trie and create a mapping of character to code, and then write the code.
+4. To expand, walk down the trie given the bit stream and write down each character once reached and go back to top.